VanAndelInstitute/lambdaR/README.md

 ## Additional libraries

-We will add the botor library and its dependencies as it might be useful for interacting with the AWS universe.
+We will add the aws.s3 library and its dependencies (unlike the botor package, aws.s3 does not rely on Python.
+The paws package is another good option.)
 However, to stay under size limits, we are going to want to install additional libraries under a separate directory.

 ```
 sudo -s
 mkdir -p /opt/local/lib/R/site-library
 sudo /opt/R/bin/R
-install.packckages("botor", lib="/opt/local/lib/R/site-library")
+install.packages("aws.s3", lib="/opt/local/lib/R/site-library")
 q()
 ```